-Genetic biomarkers
+4.0 Genetic biomarkers

-Research into the genetics of AF has found 134 common genetic variants associated with the condition [147][147].
-[147][148][149]The genetic predisposition of AF is not a new concept.
+Research into the genetics of AF has found at least 138 common genetic variants associated with the condition [147].
+Whilst a comprehensive review of the genetics of AF is outside the scope of this article, Roselli et al [147], Feghaly et al [148] and Shoemaker et al [149] all provide a greater depth analysis of the topic.
+The genetic predisposition of AF is not a new concept.
 Several studies have described familial clustering of AF in a large population.
 Fox et al. identified through the Framingham Heart Study that a third of patients diagnosed with AF also had at least one parent with a similar diagnosis [150].
 This is supported by a genetic study of over 5,000 people, in Iceland,where the relative risk of developing AF was 1.77, if a first degree family member had also received an AF diagnosis [151].
 Lone AF, in particular, seems to have a particularly strong genetic basis [150,152].
 In situations where there is a strong familial link of AF, researchers have identified mutations in several ion channels [153–158].
 For example, a serine to glycine missense mutation at position 140 (S140G) of KCNQ1 gene has been found in a family of Chinese descent [159].
 This results in a gain of function in potassium channels that cause the slowly repolarizing current.
 This is predicted to shorten the action potential, thereby predisposing to re-entrant circuits and subsequent AF [160].
 However, it should be acknowledged that overall genetic mutations are a rare cause of AF [161].

 Genome wide association studies have identifiedan association between the 4q25 locus and AF.
 This is perhaps one of the most researched genetic causes for AF [162–164].
 The most significant variation is located in an intergenic region that is located 150 kilobases from the PITX2 gene.
 PITX2 is involved during embryonic development and is essential for development of the sinus node, formation of the atria and ensuring physiological left-right heart asymmetry [162,163].
 Another locus that has been shown to be associated with AF is ZFHX3, which encodes a transcription factor that is enriched in cardiac tissue [165,166], and interacts with PITX2 [167].